catseye/beta-Juliet/README.markdown

     Symbol     ::= <<one or more alphanumeric characters>>.
     Number     ::= <<rational number in decimal format>>.

+### Some Explanations ###

+The syntax `A > B` can be read as `A has occurred more recently than B`.
+If `A` has occurred but `B` has never occurred, `A > B` is still true;
+however, if neither event has ever occurred, both `A > B` and `B > A` are false.

+`caused` and `causes` are two equivalent ways of expressing the causality rules between events.
+If we say one event is `caused by` or `caused after` some other event, that is equivalent to saying the other event `causes` the one event.
+Similarly, if we say one event is `caused before` some other event, that is equivalent to saying the other event `causes` the one event `immediately`.

+When we define an event like

+    event Foo,
+        causes Bar,
+        causes Baz.

+or like this

+    event Bar, caused by Foo;
+    event Baz, caused by Foo.

+...and during execution, after `Foo` happens, it is not guaranteed that either `Baz > Bar` or `Bar > Baz` is true; the order in which these two consequences occur does not necessarily follow source code order.
+(But it is guaranteed that one or the other will be true, as both events will have happened.)

+If you require an ordering guarantee in a case like this, you should use an intermediate event, like

+    event Foo,
+        causes Temp,
+        causes Bar;
+    event Temp,
+        causes Baz.

+After `Temp` happens, `Baz > Bar` should be true.

+### `caused before` ###

+Alternately, in theory, you can use `caused before`, as in:

+    event Bar, caused before Foo;
+    event Baz, caused after Foo.

+After `Foo` happens, `Baz > Bar` should be true.

+(The `2iota` interpreter does not yet implement this guarantee, but I don't think that will stop me from releasing it.)

+...we can say with certainty that, after all the consequents of `Foo` have happened, `Baz > Bar`; so maybe there is a place for `caused before`.

-All keywords in the `TimePrep` production are synonyms.
-In the original vision, `after` and `by` were synonyms, but `before` was meant to actually cause the event on which the `caused before` clause was attached, before the event named in the clause.
-However, unless the event being caused can somehow cancel the event that it's being caused before, there is no semantic difference between `before` and `after` when it comes to "when" the event is triggered.
+Some words on the purpose of `caused before` are in order.
+In the original vision, `after` and `by` were synonyms, but `before` was meant to actually cause the event on which the `caused before` clause was attached, strictly *before* the event named in the clause.

-Actually, that's not strictly true!
-See "Grey Areas", below.
+However, unless the event being caused can somehow *cancel* the event that it's being caused before, there is no semantic difference between `before` and `after` when it comes to "when" the event is triggered -- except, as we note here, the ordering guarantee.

+So `before` does not now necessarily mean strictly before the event; it could mean after the event, but before any other consequences that are given in `after` clauses.

+Still, multiple `before` consequences are nondeterministic, so in

+    event Bar, caused before Foo;
+    event Baz, caused before Foo.

+...after `Foo` happens, it is still not guaranteed that either `Baz > Bar` or `Bar > Baz` is true.

 Portia
 ------